brian-carroll/elm_c_wasm/README.md

 # Notes

 ## GC
-- I've built a basic Garbage Collector so that I could run some Elm programs (well, hand-compiled ones since I don't have a compiler yet!)
+- I've built a prototype Garbage Collector so that I could run some Elm programs (well, hand-compiled ones since I don't have a compiler yet!)
 - It uses a mark-compact algorithm that takes advantage of the fact that all Elm values are immutable and can therefore only point to _older_ values.
 - *The GC fits into less than 7kB of binary Wasm!*